 - Frequently spending money or having finances disappear

-- Being sick frequently—especially in the morning with symptoms of hangover or withdrawal
+- Being sick often—especially in the morning with symptoms of hangover or withdrawal

 - Changes in sleep patterns